ga-wdi-boston/wdi_3_rack_demo/instructor_notes.md

 Open the Chrome Inspector and go to the Network tab.
 Refresh and look at the HTTP Request/Response.

-### Lab

-Break up into groups of three and answer all of the below questions:

-1. What is a RFC and how does it apply to HTTP?
-2. What are the HTTP methods and what/when are they used?
-3. What are the HTTP status codes and how are they grouped?
-4. What is the Accept HTTP Header used for?
-5. What are media types and which of these are used for HTML, JSON and plain text?
-6. What is the Content-Type header?
-7. Where do above HTTP status and Headers live?
-In the Request or Response?

-## Demo
 #### Show the HTTP Request Headers

 The lambda is passed an enviroment Hash built from the HTTP Request.
 Here we return a couple of entries in the environment hash.